yfeng95/GAN/README.md

 > Solver:
 > Adam beta1=0.5 stepG:stepD=1:1

+*my understanding*:
-*my understanding: Adding Q loss to D and G loss, then updating D var and G var by 1:1 **equal to** Q loss to update Q var and G var by Q:D:G=2:1:1*
+> Adding Q loss to D and G loss, then updating D var and G var by 1:1 **equal to** Q loss to update Q var and G var by Q:D:G=2:1:1

 [[wiseodd/infogan-tensorflow]](https://github.com/wiseodd/generative-models/blob/master/GAN/infogan/infogan_tensorflow.py)(also simple, use mlp)
 > Q: fc --> softmax with c (not share with D)  update vars: G and Q